 - (5) Maintenance.
 Ordinary maintenance or repair of the exterior of a structure that does not involve a change in design or external appearance is exempt from design review.
-Similar or like materials must be used for the maintenance or repair.
-Repealed by Ord.
-511. - (6) Murals are prohibited. - (7) Site Plan Review.
-A PUD, as required for the HP zoning district, requires, in part, approval of a site plan review, as set forth in Chapter 17.365 CBDC, Site Plan Review.
-Likewise, after approval of the PUD, a site plan may be required to ensure an improvement is suitably related to its site and surrounding site and structures. - (a) Emergency actions requiring correction of unsafe or dangerous conditions.
-The provisions of this chapter shall not prevent construction, reconstruction, alteration, restoration, demolition or removal of any buildings or portion of a building when the building official or fire marshal determines that such an emergency action is required for the public safety due to an unsafe or dangerous condition. - (b) Ordinary maintenance or repair of the exterior of a structure that does not involve a change in design or external appearance is exempt from design review.
-Similar or like materials must be used for the maintenance or repair.
+Similar or like materials must be used for the maintenance or repair. - (6) Murals are prohibited. - (7) Emergency actions requiring correction of unsafe or dangerous conditions.
+The provisions of this chapter shall not prevent construction, reconstruction, alteration, restoration, demolition or removal of any buildings or portion of a building when the building official or fire marshal determines that such an emergency action is required for the public safety due to an unsafe or dangerous condition.